What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Scleral Lens Center At Oakbrook Optometry help patients from all over Thousand Oaks or Ventura, California.
-Dr. Snyder and Dr. Tai-Bailey will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact The Scleral Lens Center At Oakbrook Optometry to find out if scleral lenses are right for you.
+Our staff helps patients from all over Thousand Oaks and Ventura, California, and Dr. Snyder will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision